 Suddenly Vaark felt his stomach seize.
 The tobacco odor, so welcoming when he arrived, now nauseated him.
 Or was it the sugared rice, the hog cuts fried and dripping with molasses, the cocoa Mrs. D'Ortega was giddy about?
 In any case, he couldn't stay there surrounded by a passel of slaves whose silence made him imagine an avalanche seen from a great distance.
 No sound just the knowledge of a roar he could not hear.
 He begged off, saying the exchange was not acceptable-too much trouble to transport, auction; his solitary, unencumbered proficiency was what he liked about trade.
-Coins, bills of credit, quit claims were portable.
-One satchel carried all he needed.
-They walked back toward the house and through the side gate in the ornate fence,
+Solitary, unencumbered proficiency was what he liked about trade.
+Solitary walked back toward the house and through the side gate in the ornate fence,

-D'Ortega explaining all the while: he would do the selling, forty pounds?
+D'Ortega explaining all the while: he would do the selling, ten pounds?